 You can read our guide for building a property portfolio to learn more about how this works.

-7. You can increase its worth
+7. Increase its worth

 Another reason to buy an investment property over something like stocks is that you can have a personal hand in increasing the value of your investment.